 Another thing I noticed was that it was not until we had started eating the scones that we were asked if we wanted any more of the sandwiches.
 Normally one would be asked after eating the sandwiches whether they would like any more and then once any additional sandwiches had been eaten the freshly made scones would be served.
 As this is a 5* establishment I would have expected that little detail to have been addressed already but then I also hear there are changes in place so I look forward to discovering what they will be at a later date.

 The best part of any afternoon tea for me having a major sweet tooth.

-The Parisienne style pastries looked beautiful and during week days you can choose which you would like off the trolley.
-Over the weekend they tend to chose for you and bring a selection to the table.
+The Parisienne style pastries looked beautiful and during weekdays you can choose which you would like off the trolley.
+Over the weekend they tend to choose for you and bring a selection to the table.
 Each guest will be given two of these pretty pastries to indulge in.
-In addition guests will also be given a slice of the cake of the day from the trolley.
+In addition, guests will also be given a slice of the cake of the day from the trolley.
 As the pastries were already at our table and proving irresistible we asked to have an extra of those instead of the slice of the other cake.
-The pastries here really did look amazing and clearly a lot of thought has gone into the creation and presentation of each.
+The pastries here really did look amazing.
+Clearly a lot of thought has gone into the creation and presentation of each.
 Some afternoon teas pastries I have seen advertised look quite boring in comparison.
 But do they taste as good as they look?
 You’ll have to read on to find out!